7 Household Items That Should Never Be Flushed Down the Toilet

 6. Dental floss

-Dental floss is crafted to be sturdy, which means it won’t be able to break in water, leading to possible blockages in your pipes.
+Dental floss is designed to be durable so it won’t split in water, causing the possibility of clogging your pipes.

 7. Paper towels

-The bottom line is that flushing any of these items can lead to blocked drains as well as damaged pipelines in your plumbing system which comes at an unforetold cost to the homeowner.
-Be mindful of the items you send down the toilet.
+The bottom line is that flushing any of the seven items could result in blocked drains or damaged pipes within the plumbing system of your home, which can result in an unexpected expense to the homeowner.
+Be aware of the things you put down the drain.

 Yes.
-Feminine hygiene products do not disintegrate in water, and could cause blockages in your pipes or sewer system.
+Feminine hygiene products do not break down in water and can cause blockages in the sewer or your pipes.

 Are flushable wipes really flushable?

-Many "flushable" wipes don’t really break down and can cause clogs in your pipes.
+There is no need to worry, most "flushable" wipes do not necessarily break down quickly and can lead to clogs in your pipes.

-No. Baby wipes should not be flushed into the toilet since they are not able to dissolve easily and can cause blockages.
+No. Baby wipes shouldn’t be flushed into the toilet because they don’t dissolve easily and can cause blockages.

-No. Paper towels are thicker than toilet paper, and they don’t break down as easily, leading to the possibility of clogging in your plumbing system.
+No. Paper towels are more dense than toilet paper and aren’t broken down as easily, leading to the possibility of clogging in your plumbing system.

 What happens to medications?
-Can I flush those through the toilet?
+Can I flush them down the toilet?

-No. Medications can contaminate our waterways.
-Therefore, it’s crucial to dispose of them properly by taking these to designated drop-off point.
+No. Medicines can be harmful to our waterways.
+It’s important to dispose of them in a safe manner by taking these to designated drop-off location.

-If you’re faced with an unblocking drain Do not be afraid to contact our professional plumbing services via Sydney Plumber Blocked Drains .
-We offer services to clear blocked drains as well as drain clearing CCTV drain inspection, and pipe relining services to make sure your home is free of issues with drainage.
-Call us today to schedule an appointment.
+If you find yourself dealing with an unblocking drain Do not hesitate to call our professional plumbing assistance by calling Sydney Plumber Blocked Drains .
+We can help you unblock blocked drains as well as drain clearing CCTV drain inspection, and pipe relining services to make sure your home isn’t impacted by drain issues.
+Call us today for an appointment.

 Additional Information